+After merging with Gaelic people by 900, they formed the Kingdom of Alba.
 The Picts were farmers who lived in small communities.
 Their religion was Celtic polytheism and later Christianity.

 Their artwork was found on stones, bones, and metals.
 The artwork of the Picts in the 7th and 8th centuries was inspired by Irish and Anglo-Saxon art.